 If the injured party lacks the mental capacity to make a claim on their own, then the three-year time limit is indefinitely suspended.
 In these circumstances, a litigation friend could make a claim on their behalf.
 However, if they were to regain this mental capacity, they will have three years to start a claim from the date of recovery if one has not already been made.

 Now that you’ve learned more about ankle injury settlements and how to claim broken ankle compensation, you may be wondering if a No Win No Fee lawyer could help you.

 Our panel of expert No Win No Fee lawyers take claims from all over the country, meaning you aren’t limited to choosing someone local.
 Our panel also offer their services under a Conditional Fee Agreement (CFA), which is a kind of No Win No Fee contract.
 When you work with a lawyer under a CFA, you aren’t asked to pay any upfront or ongoing fees in order for them to work on your case.
 Alongside this, you won’t be asked to pay any fees for their work if your claim fails.

 However, if your claim succeeds, then your lawyer will take a success fee.
 This fee comes straight from your compensation as a small percentage.
 But, there is a legislative cap in place, which helps to ensure that you keep the larger share of your award.

 To find out if you could be eligible to work with a lawyer from our panel, contact us today by:

-See the guide above for information on claiming compensation for an ankle injury sustained in a car accident.
+- Passenger Car Accident Claim: See the guide for information on claiming compensation for an ankle injury sustained in a car accident.

-Visit the guide above if you have experienced a foot injury due to someone else’s negligence.
+- Compensation Claim For Foot Injuries: Visit this guide if you have experienced a foot injury due to someone else’s negligence.